MathandDataScience/Dimension-Reduction-PCA/README.md

 ### Conclusion

-In summary when working with large sample size data set and PCA is believed to offer some insight into the data it may be helpful to use a QR factorization approach to PCA.
+In summary when working with large sample size data set PCA is believed to offer some insight into the data and it may be helpful to use a QR factorization approach to PCA.
 At a minimum this will cut down on computation time.[3]
-From our data set we were able to maintain  83.1 %  of the information in just one photo graph using PCA.
+From our data set we were able to maintain  83.1 %  of the information in just one B+W photo using PCA.
 When working with 3 channels we can maintain  95.3 %  of the information.
 Lastly, I would like to express sincere gratitude to my project supervisors, Dr. Seth Dutter and Dr.Keith Wojciechowski.

 ### References